lcerdeira/BraSeqTB/README.md

 # Installation
 BraTB has **a lot** of tools built into its workflow.
 All these tools lead to numerous dependencies, and navigating dependencies can often become very frustrating.
-With this in mind, from the onset BraTB was developed to only include programs that could be installable using [Conda](https://conda.io/en/latest/).
+With this in mind, from the onset, BraTB was developed to include only programs that could be installable using [Conda](https://conda.io/en/latest/).

-Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
+Conda is an open-source package and environment management system that runs on Windows, macOS and Linux.
 In other words, it makes it super easy to get the tools you need installed!
 The [official Conda documentation](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) is a good starting point for getting started with Conda.
 BraTB has been tested using the [Miniforge installer](https://github.com/conda-forge/miniforgel), but the [Anaconda installer](https://www.anaconda.com/distribution/) should work the same.

-Once you have Conda all set up, you are ready to create an environment for BraTB.
+Once you have Conda all setup; you are ready to create an environment for BraTB.

 ```
 # Recommended
-mamba create -n bratb -c conda-forge -c bioconda brastb
+mamba create -n bratb -c conda-forge -c bioconda bratb

 # or with standard conda
 conda create -n bratb -c conda-forge -c bioconda bratb
 ```

-After a few minutes you will have a new conda environment suitably named *BraTB*.
-To activate this environment, you will can use the following command:
+After a few minutes, you will have a new conda environment suitably named *BraTB*.
+To activate this environment, you will use the following command:

 ```
 conda activate bratb